falentio/kepin-turu/blog_posts/hello-world.md

     - golang
     - nodejs
     - deno
-    - hello
+    - hello world
-    - world
+    - simple
 ---

-hello world.
+some example code in diffrent language that print out "`hello world!!!`" to stdout

 # rust